This Scottish Tattie Soup is very simple, nourishing, filling and cheap as chips to make. It’s perfect for warming you up on a chilly day!

 Whenever the weather starts to turn cold, I make a big pan of this tattie soup.
 It keeps us going for a few days.

 You know when you come home from work or from a walk in the Wintertime and you feel cold and weary?
-A hot, steaming bowl of soup is guaranteed make you feel better and warm you from the inside out.
+A hot, steaming bowl of soup is guaranteed to make you feel better and warm you from the inside out.

 If you’re looking for something to serve alongside this soup, my easy soft white sandwich loaf would be perfect.
 Or if you get your hands on them, Scottish white rolls or crumbly oatcakes would be even more appropriate!